dmstr/yii2-filefly-module/README.md

 ## RBAC

 **Prosa**
-- `FileflyAdmin` dürfen/können alles!
+- `FileflyAdmin` have all access!
-- `FileflyPermissions` berechtigte können Berechtigungen in Rahmen ihnen zugewiesenen RBAC Berechtigungen setzen und ändern.
+- `FileflyPermissions` berechtigte können Berechtigungen in Rahmen ihnen zugewiesenen RBAC Berechtigungen setzen und ändern
-- Solange keine Berechtigungen gesetzt sind, wird down up geschaut ob irgendwo das geforderte Recht gegeben ist.
+- `FileflyPermissions` assigned users can set or unset roles or permissions which the user himself has assigned

+- If no permission is set, it will check if any inherited permission can be granted
 - Besitzer Berechtigungen gehen über die gesetzten Rechte in `access_read`, `access_update`, `access_delete`
+- `access_owner` permission before `access_read`, `access_update`, `access_delete`

 **ActiveRecord: FileflyHashmap**
 - uses `dmstr\db\traits\ActiveRecordAccessTrait` with `$activeAccessTrait = false`
 - access checks will be done foreach permission type explicitly, `hasPermission($action)`
-- uses a `pathValidator` rule to ensure the `path` syntax
+- uses a `pathValidator` rule to ensure the `path` syntax on active record operations

 #### Roles